-Losing contact with one parent due to a separation or divorce is often traumatic for a child to experience.
-Whether the relationship was secure prior to the family law action or not, suddenly not seeing or hearing from a parent can have consequences that impact the child for years to come.
+Losing contact with one parent due to divorce is often incredibly traumatic for a child to experience.
+Whether the relationship was secure prior to the separation or not, suddenly not seeing or hearing from a parent can have vast consequences that impact a child for years to come.
 For some families, however, this type of absence may be temporary or repeat regularly because of extenuating circumstances.
-As long as there’s no history of violence or abuse, the opportunity for a child to form good relationships with both parents is essential.
+As long as there’s no history of violence or abuse, the opportunity for a child to form healthy, long-lasting relationships with both parents is essential.

 With that being said, the reappearance of an absent parent can still be disorienting, no matter the age of the child involved.
 Custodial parents in this type of situation are often understandably worried about the ramifications, especially when it comes to how it will impact their child and whether the change is going to be permanent.
 When you’re in this situation, here are a few important factors to take into account in reintroducing the absent parent back into a child’s life.

 A parent who is re-entering a child’s life can experience everything from impatience to joy and even grief.
 The joy comes from being in their child’s life again, but impatience is often unavoidable because of the slow pace of rebuilding their bond.
 The grief is from the time they were away from their child, regardless of how that came to pass.
 As with any other parenting endeavor post-divorce or separation, this is a process that is going to be a team effort.
-To position everyone for success, here are three factors a returning parent and custodial parent need to consider.
+To position everyone for success, here are three factors each returning parent and custodial parent need to consider.

-Look at the Legal Side
+1. Look at the Legal Side

-Have a Plan to Take Things Slow
+2. Plan to Take Things Slow

-A custodial parent should work with the returning parent and their own attorney to create a clear plan for contact between the child and that returning parent.
+A custodial parent should work with the returning parent and their own attorney to create a clear plan and schedule for contact between the child and that returning parent.
 While the plan will depend on the circumstances of the case, it should reflect a slow and steady pace to lessen the impact of the major change on the child.